schuchert/wikispaces/pages/wicket.GettingStarted.md

 Note: I'll be using git for revision control, so I also added in that last step to init this newly-created subdirectory as a git repository.

 ## Create Project Using Maven 2
-There's a simple form you can fill out on [[http://wicket.apache.org/quickstart.html|the Wicket quickstart page]] to create a maven command that will create the project structure.
+There's a simple form you can fill out on [the Wicket quickstart page](http://wicket.apache.org/quickstart.html) to create a maven command that will create the project structure.

 * Fill out the form (I used com.om for the groupid and Cheesr for the artifactid), which produces the following command:
 ```